itfanr/ros2-wiki/Roadmap.md

 - FastRTPS performance with larger data like the image demo

+#### Design / Concept (in no specific order)

+- Progress on migration plan, how to deal with dependencies in the manifest?
+- IDL file format, consider desired features, suitability of existing formats
+- Support for non-ASCII strings in messages / services

 #### New features (in no specific order)

-- Parameters in C
-- Feature parity in Python with wait-for-service, ros2 param
-- Time: simtime, C++, Python
-- Progress on migration plan, consider use of catkin API shim
-- IDL file format, consider desired features, suitability of existing formats
+- revert from using DDS partitions to separators in the topic name
-- buildfarm: one machine deployment, CI/devel/PR jobs
+- buildfarm: CI/devel/PR jobs, fat packages / archives
-- rviz native in ROS2
 - rosbag native in ROS2
-- Logging configuration, C++ streams
+- Logging C++ streams
-- Command line static remapping
 - Command line parameters and parameters from a yaml file
 - Actions in ROS2
+- Add pre-emption for services
+- Provide standard way to create and use components
 - Support services with Connext in C / Python
-- Support for non-ASCII strings in messages / services
-- Support DDS-Security specification
 - Launch system using life-cycle and orchestration
-- Add pre-emption for services
 - Additional Graph API features
   - a la ROS 1 Master API: http://wiki.ros.org/ROS/Master_API
 - Static remapping